Antarctic Kayaking in the Southern Ocean

 Distance: 5.26 miles

 Penguin Island is our first chance to set foot on the continent of Antarctica.
-On shore, you notice giant whale skeletons left by whalers long ago.
+On shore, you notice giant whale skeletons left by whalers from long ago.
 There are large colonies of chinstrap and gentoo penguins.
 Many of them are marching up the penguin highway.
 There are so many colors (reds, greens, grays, blues), textures (rocks, water, mountains), and smells (mainly penguin guano).
 It is much more than the vanilla visions of flat white expanses.
 At the top is the large red cinder cone of Deacon Peak that takes half an hour to walk up.

 Paradise Harbor: Mainland of Antarctica